Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 2. Set the display for showing preview images by using the `Display` property of the [Tizen.Multimedia.Camera](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Camera.html) class with 1 of the camera display types (`ElmSharp.Window` overlay or `Tizen.Multimedia.MediaView` EVAS surface).

-    The following examples set the display according to the above display types.
-The camera state must be `Created`.
+    The following examples set the display according to the display types.
+The camera state must be in the `Created`:

     ```
     /// Overlay display type